 It was common for young gay and trans people to be kicked out of their family homes by their parents.

-Marsha and her friend Sylvia Rivera, who was also an activist , founded STAR - Street Transvestite Action Revolutionaries - an organisation to support gay and trans individuals who had been left homeless.
+Marsha and good friend Sylvia Rivera, who was also an activist , founded STAR - Street Transvestite Action Revolutionaries - an organisation to support gay and trans individuals who had been left homeless.

-Marsha dedicated much of her life to helping others, despite suffering several mental health issues herself.
+Much of Marsha's life was dedicated to helping others, despite suffering several mental health issues.

-She was nicknamed the "Saint of Christopher Street" (where the Stonewall Inn is located), because she was known for her generosity towards people in New York's LGBTQ+ community.
+Marsha was nicknamed the "Saint of Christopher Street" (where the Stonewall Inn is located), because of the generosity they had shown towards people in New York's LGBTQ+ community.

-Police said she had taken her own life, but many friends argued this ruling at the time, saying attacks on gay and trans people were common.
+Marsha went missing in 1992 and six days later police found Marsha's body.
+They said nobody else had been responsible for the death.
+But many friends argued this ruling at the time, saying attacks on gay and trans people were common.

-Others said they saw her being harassed by a group of "thugs" a few days before she died.
+Others said they saw Marsha being harassed by a group of "thugs" a few days before they died.

 Twenty years later, in 2012, campaigner Mariah Lopez was successful in getting the New York police department to reopen Marsha's case as a possible murder.